skip to main content

 Article by Adam Fenster

-The pharmacy technician career path looks more like a tree full of branches than a straight line.
-What do we mean by this?
-Not all pharm techs do the same type of work, with different positions offering a diverse array of roles and responsibilities.
+What does the pharmacy technician career path look like?
+A tree full of branches.
+We say this because not all pharm techs do the same type of work, with different positions offering a diverse array of roles and responsibilities.

-Choosing the best path for you involves understanding not only what a pharmacy tech does, but also a few of your options in this field.
-One way to differentiate these options is through the various pharmacy technician levels, as well as the training and education required for each.
+Choosing the right path for you involves understanding not only what a pharm tech does, but also a few of your options in this field.
+One way to differentiate these options is through the various pharmacy technician levels, each with different education and experience requirements.
+Before we get into these levels, let’s clarify this role.

 What Is a Pharmacy Technician?